-ER: Oh, yes [laughter] and you're like, well, kind of deal.
-That's what they've all done.
+ER: Oh, yes [laughter] and you're like, "Well, I kind of do, but you're already gone."

-CP: You have to run them down to tell them what you need.
+CP: You have to run them down to tell them what -

 GP: [laughter] But for the most part, like I said, Samaritan's Purse was just wonderful.
-They worked, and they presented us with the Billy Graham Study Bible that we really appreciated.
+They worked, and they presented us with the Billy Graham Bible, Study Bible that we really appreciated.